 Below is the highlight of the above information.

-It is the all-time favorite question.
-Why almost all civilization share the same kind of information?
+It is an all-time favorite question.
+Why almost all civilizations share the same kind of information?
 Many archeologists in the past have shared information where civilization located far ends had the same architecture technology whether it is a type of building (Pyramid), the material used (Monoliths) and locking technology.

 There is much information in the scriptures which also the same as a creation myth, ancient flood, etc. By analyzing all civilization data together it will not be an exaggeration that they are the branches of one parent and their origin is the same.
 This can be further subject to research that from all the civilizations who were the parent of all civilizations.
 This is my personal view

 Hello, My name is Dheeraj Jain.
 I am a software engineer by profession and hobbyist historian.
 I am trying yo write content that has not been explored in the past.